Meet our Faculty

 Dr. Nancy Gauvin is a clinical assistant professor in the Department of Communication Sciences and Disorders with specialty experience in a variety of speech and language areas such as swallowing disorders, resonance disorders, craniofacial anomalies and cleft lip and palate.
 Additionally, she has experience providing accent modification therapy to clients from various countries of the world, and a professional history of working on a craniofacial team.
 She has been an invited lecturer to Managua, Nicaragua for Operation Smile and various other conferences.

-Dr. Corey Gibeault is a staff audiologist in the Eleanor M. Luse Center for Communication, licensed to practice in Vermont.
-Her special interest is the adult geriatric population.
+Dr. Stephanie Hollop is a staff audiologist in the Eleanor M. Luse Center for Communication, licensed to practice in Vermont.
+She enjoys working with patients of all ages and has a special interest in tinnitus management.
 She holds a Certificate of Clinical Competence in Audiology (CCC-A) from the American Speech-Language-Hearing Association (ASHA).
 She is also a fellow of the American Academy of Audiology (AAA) and a member of the Vermont Speech-Language-Hearing Association (VSHA).

 Dr. Danra Kazenski is a speech-language pathologist (SLP) who teaches clinical skills and supervises graduate students when diagnosing and treating people who stutter.
 She coaches students and other SLPs about how to effectively treat stuttering in young children, and has conducted research on emotional aspects and brain activity of people who stutter.
 Danra also co-leads the three National Stuttering Association support groups offered at UVM, which provide a supportive space for people who stutter and their families to share collective experiences.